-The Vermont Air National Guard, home of the 158th Fighter Wing, became federally recognized over half a century ago, on August 1st, 1946.
-The Green Mountain Boys began their first major mission flying the P-47 Thunderbolt, and then by 1950 they were flying the historic P-51 Mustang.
-In all, the Vermont Air National Guard has flown eight different aircraft missions, including bombers and fighters.
+The Vermont Air National Guard, home of the 158th Fighter Wing, became federally recognized nearly a century ago, on 1 August 1946.
+The Green Mountain Boys began their first major mission flying the P-47 Thunderbolt, and by 1950 were flying the historic P-51 Mustang.
+In all, the Vermont Air National Guard has flown more than eight different aircraft missions, including bombers and fighters.

-Over 30 years ago, in 1986, the unit transitioned from the F-4 Phantom to the F-16 Fighting Falcon and has flown this airframe ever since.
-On September 11, 2001, members of the 134th Fighter Squadron were returning from a training mission and received real-world orders to respond to the terrorist attacks.
-Weapons technicians loaded live ordinances on the aircraft, and the Green Mountain Boys began daily Combat Air Patrols over New York City and other locations in the eastern region of the U.S. During the following months, approximately 500 members of the unit were activated and successfully flew missions for 122 consecutive days.
-It is because of the dedication and fortitude of the men and women of the Vermont Air National Guard that has allowed for such a successful and effective flying force beginning with the P-47 Thunderbolt all the way through the F-16 Fighting Falcon.
+Over 30 years ago, in 1986, the unit transitioned from the F-4 Phantom to the F-16 Fighting Falcon.
+On 11 September 2001, members of the 134th Fighter Squadron were returning from a training mission and received real-world orders to respond to the terrorist attacks.
+Weapons technicians loaded live ordinances on the aircraft, and the Green Mountain Boys began daily Combat Air Patrols over New York City and other locations in the eastern region of the United States.
+During the following months, approximately 500 members of the unit were activated and successfully flew missions for 122 consecutive days.
+It is because of the dedication and fortitude of the men and women of the Vermont Air National Guard that has allowed for such a successful and effective flying force.

-After more than three decades of successful flying operations with the F-16, the Vermont Air National Guard is transitioning to the F-35 Lightning II in the Fall, 2019.
-The legacy of the Green Mountain Boys will continue with it's ninth airframe as they approach their 75th anniversary in 2021.
+After more than three decades of successful flying operations with the F-16, the Vermont Air National Guard began transitioning to the F-35 Lightning II in 2019.
+The legacy of the Green Mountain Boys will continue with its ninth airframe, as they approach their 75th anniversary in 2021.

 The Vermont Air National Guard, organized on July 1, 1946 as the fifth Air Guard unit to be formed, received federal recognition on August 14, 1946.
 The organizers of the 134th Fighter Squadron included Major General Murdock Campbell - the Adjutant General, Colonel Albert Cate - Air Advisor, and Lieutenant Colonel William M. Bowden - the first commander of the newly formed unit.